vedenev/sfm_cpp/README.md

 Bottom view:
 ![scan direction](./markdown_site/doll_scan_2.png)
 We can see that noise increases along scan direction.
-This is because this SfM is intremetal and errors are accumultated from frame to frame.
+This is because this SfM is intcremetal and errors are accumulated from frame to frame.
 Also we can see that doll cross section is not perfect circle.
-You can open 3d scan with Meshlab.
+You can open 3d scan with MeshLab.
 Data is in [pointCloud.ply](./pointCloud.ply) file.
 ####How to use:
 ```sfm --video2frames path_to_video```